Virtual Diabetes Center

-HNCL has partnered with BC ActNow initiative to further promote diabetes prevention throughout the Province of British Columbia.
-The company is assisting a group of First Nation leaders in establishing a not-for-profit foundation to continue the implementation of this model at other communities.
+HNCL has partnered with the BC ActNow initiative to further promote diabetes prevention throughout the Province of British Columbia.
+The company is assisting a group of First Nation leaders in establishing a not-for-profit foundation to continue implementing this model in other communities.

 Visit Diabetes and My Nation